Inspira Online

 2. Human-assisted Work

 This category of work will grow rapidly over the next decade, but will eventually shrink, as the next category of fully autonomous work takes over more and more of the workload.
-As an example, our math shows that within 10 years, the labor of just one person, in just one week, will be able to create all the content the world needs for an entire year.
-This category of work is essential to optimize.
-The reason for this is that just one minute of human time will result in hours and even days worth of productive output, (in current human-equivelant terms).
-We refer to this as HAILR, or Human to AI Leverage Ratio.
 Our calculations predict that 20% of the work currently performed by humans on computers will be performed by this category before 2045.

 3. AI-Autonomous Work